transferwise/tw-tkms/docs/migration.md

 Important here is to not remove the tw-tasks-kafka-publisher with the same release with what you are migrating the last topic.

-Instead you need to do one release, allowing all messages already sent by tw-tasks get fully processed.
+Instead, you need to do one release, allowing all messages already sent by tw-tasks get fully processed.
 And then after 2 days, when there is absolutely sure no rollback will be needed, you can finally remove the `tw-tasks-kafka-publisher` dependency and configuration.